ljae/Moon/_posts/2021-09-03-BTS_Stock_Invest.md

 Revenue has been plunging 2years ago rather than increasing continually, **low growth**.
 However, net income seems good last year.

 I decided to invest small money due to long-term risk.
+Bought 1000 USD.
+I will keep an eye on this graph until the search volume soars after TV drama trailer is on air.
+That's the right timing to toss out whole stock.

 I will update this blog when I got a point to sell (High volme on BTS search, leading indicator of down trend of the stock)